Cocodrulo/qb-docs/qb-core/shared-data.md

 # 📄 Shared Data

 {% hint style="info" %}
-This data can be modified through the files them selvers (and then restarting the server) or through the exports mentioned in [shared exports](/qb-core/shared-exports.md).
+This data can be modified through the files them selvers (and then restarting the server) or through the exports mentioned in [shared exports](/qb-core/exports.md) for this purpose.
 {% endhint %}

 ### Items